cameraui/docs/detection/faces.md

 In **Settings → [Recordings](/recording/)**, face recognition has:

-- **Max training images.** How many photos to keep per person (5 to 40, default 20).
+- **Max Training Images.** How many photos to keep per person (5 to 40, default 20).
 At the limit the picture most like another one of the same person makes way.
-- **Max unknown people.** How many unknown groups are kept (10 to 500).
+- **Max Unknown People.** How many unknown groups are kept (10 to 500).
 Once the limit is hit, the group that was seen longest ago is dropped.
 Raise it for busy outdoor cameras.

 Per camera, [Settings → Detection](/cameras/settings) has two face settings: